Meet Tim Swannie….

 The restaurant I eat at most is probably Café des Arcades in Valbonne.
 The food is delicious – always simple and fresh – and the service is great.
 It always seems to have sunshine on the terrace.

 I am lucky that I get to travel and eat out quite a bit.
 There is a brilliant rooftop restaurant on top of Le Meridien hotel in Nice.
 I ate there with a client recently, he is a Michelin-starred chef and even he was impressed.
-We also had lunch there with our Riviera team a couple of weeks ago.
+We also eat there sometimes with our Riviera team .
 The food is great, and the view of the Riviera coast is simply stunning.

 There are so many spectacular wines in France, do you have a favourite?